aucontraire/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 * 3-infinite_add.py: program that prints the result of the addition of all arguments
 * 4-hidden_discovery.py: program that prints all the names defined by the compiled module
 * 5-variable_load.py: program that imports the variable a from the file variable_load_5.py
+* 100-my_calculator.py: program that imports all functions from the file calculator_1.py and handles basics operations